 There’s not many businesses where D2C will completely replace traditional retail channels.
-But we do see many benefits to businesses having a D2C channel as one of their sales routes to market.
-And the biggest online store benefit is it gives you an alternative to depending fully on retailers to make your product available.
+But we see many benefits to having a D2C channel as one of your sales routes to market.
+The biggest is it gives you an alternative to relying on retailers to sell your product.

 Online store benefits - Connection

 For marketers, D2C is the ultimate relationship builder.
-Where you move from ‘unknown’ user data in your Google Analytics to details of your actual customers.
+Where you move from ‘unknown’ user data in Google Analytics to actual customer details.
 Their names.
 Where they live.
 Permission for you to contact them.
 And details of their purchase history from you.

 Online store benefits - Commercial

-Credit card surcharges, warehouse costs, packaging costs, delivery charges, refunds and returns just to pick out a few examples.
+Though as per our online store business model guide, there’s also a lot of extra costs you have to consider before selling D2C.
+Credit card surcharges, warehouse costs, packaging costs, delivery costs, refunds and returns just to pick a few examples.